- Many snakes can live for several decades, especially a pet python – choose carefully!

-- The Children’s Python is a great choice for beginners
+- The Children’s Python is a great choice for beginners and perfect if you are looking for a pretty pet snake.

 - Snakes require live food and special habitats.